kaso-gg/KasoGG/index.md

 # Upcoming tournaments and Customs
-**November 2022** - CPK's CASH$ tournament.
+**November 2022** - Kaso CASH$ tournament.
 Invites will get the custom code first, then we public fill.
 Something like best 5 games scoring or possibly a two-day thing?
 Maybe $200 to win, $100 2nd, $100 viewers choice, $100 to the coolest bot. (working on an algorithm, but we're gonna make it fun even if you don't dominate).
 Streamers welcome, everyone gets promoted on the tournament page and we'll do live scoring at the end of each game including analytics on kill feed and other cool stuff.
 <br/>
 <br/>